GSoster/CSharpLab/README.md

 - [x] **ASP.NET Identity**: A very simple example of how to customize user fields in the new ASPNET Identity. [link](http://www.eduardopires.net.br/2014/03/asp-net-identity-customizando-cadastro-usuarios/)

+- [x] **CSharpJumpStart**: Group of codes and samples from the Microsoft course: programming in C Sharp Jump start. [link](https://mva.microsoft.com/en-us/training-courses/programming-in-c-jump-start-14254)

 - [ ] **PhotoGallery**: A simple WPF project that allows to load pictures, add them to collections (albums), tag albums and individual pictures and search by picture/collection/tag name.
 Work still in progress.